 James Hunt’s photography explores the interdependent and often conflicted relationship between human activity and the natural environment.
 He is currently engaged in a long term multi-media project on the industrial revolution in the Blackstone Valley region of Massachusetts and Rhode Island.

 James is a graduate of the Professional Photography Program at the Center for Digital Imaging Arts at Boston University and has also studied at the International Center of Photography, Maine Media College and the Griffin Museum of Photography.
-He received his doctorate from Boston University and is currently is associate professor of management at Babson College where he teaches entrepreneurship and organizational behavior and studies creativity.
-His studio is in Westborough, MA.
+He received his doctorate from Boston University and is currently is associate professor of management at Babson College where he teaches entrepreneurship and organizational behavior and sustainability.
 He lives in Grafton with his wife, Chris and poodle, Teddy.

 "Lost in the Water" portfolio, Black and White Magazine, June 2017.

 "Constructing Quabbin."
 Black and White Magazine, June 2015.

 "Deindustrialization, The Mills of the Blackstone River Valley," Babson Arts, Hollister Gallery, Babson College, November 2019 - January 2020.